Astrelle/Senkou/README.md

 - Normalization: Generates vectors with a length of 1 to define direction for the purpose of movement and future lightning calculations.
 - Precision Safeguards: Implementation of floating-point threshholds to prevent zero division related crashes.
 - Geometric Primitives: Dot Product ensures visibility between vectors and Cross Product generates vector of the defined perpendicular axis.
+- Linear Interpolation: Supports smooth transitions between points with reimplementation of clamping to guard overshooting.